mattiemarie/work_day_scheduler/README.md

 ## Description

-The goal of Challenge 04 was to create a Code Quiz using HTML, CSS, and JavaScript.
-The user is able to take a 60 second timed quiz asking 5 multiple choice questions about JavaScript.
-If the user gets a question correct 20 points is added to their score, if the user gets a question incorrect 10 seconds will be deducted from their time.
-At the end of the quiz the user is able to save their score to the leader board.
+The goal of Challenge 05 was to create an editable Work Day Scheduler that allows the user to add tasks to be completed throughout the workday (9am- 5pm).
+The tasks will be saved to the workday scheduler until the user manually changes/deletes them.